Business Recycling

 For a complete list of recyclable materials, please contact your refuse hauler.
 If your refuse hauler does not provide recycling for a particular material, please contact the Riverside County Department of Waste Resources at 951-486-3200, check your local yellow pages for a recycler, or check out the Waste Guide for recycling options for many different waste streams.
 Prepare your recyclables according to the directions given by your recycling provider.
 This will make it easier and less costly for them to continue providing these services.

-Use the information in the Waste Guide to recycle as much as you can!
+Use the information in our Waste Guide to recycle as much as you can!

 For local recyclers in your area, go to the Earth 911 website or call 1-800-CLEAN-UP